Reptiles and amphibians

 These 4 images of Adders at Fineshade were taken by Jandy Photography of Stamford.

-Below are the sad remains of a smaller adder that had been run over by one of the few vehicles that use the current track.
+They are very vulnerable when out in the open and below you can see remains of a smaller Adder that had been run over by one of the few vehicles or many cycles that use the track.

-Slow worms seem to occur throughout Fineshade.
-This one was in the garden of one of the houses at Top Lodge.
+Slow worms occur throughout Fineshade in good numbers.
+The first photo ifsby Kevin Clarke.
+This other one was taken in the garden of one of the houses at Top Lodge by Lynda Peirce

-Two more pictures taken in Fineshade by Jandy Photography
+The two pictures were taken in Fineshade by Jandy Photography and Kevin Clarke

 Three pictures of Grass Snakes by Bob Bullock